List of Buddhist temples

+Angkor Wat, today the largest Buddhist complex in the world, in Siem Reap, Cambodia.

-Borobudur temple at Magelang, Indonesia was the largest Buddhist Temple in the world and was one of the 7 wonders by UNESCO World Heritage Site.
+Borobudur temple at Magelang, Indonesia, the largest Buddhist temple in the world specifically constructed as a Buddhist complex.

-Brahmavihara-Arama temple at Bali, Indonesia was the Buddhist Temple with traditional Balinese influence.
+Brahmavihara-Arama temple at Bali, Indonesia, a Buddhist temple with traditional Balinese influence.

-Maya Devi temple at Lumbini, Nepal was the birthplace of Buddha.
+Maya Devi temple at Lumbini, Nepal, the birthplace of Siddhartha Gautam Buddha.

-Mahabodhi Temple Complex at Bodh Gaya, Bihar, India was the place of Buddha's Enlightenment.
+Mahabodhi Temple at Bodh Gaya, Bihar, India, the place of Buddha's Enlightenment.

-Ancient Buddhist monasteries near Dhamekh Stupa Monument Site at Sarnath, Uttar Pradesh, India where Buddha delivered his first teaching.
+Ancient Buddhist monasteries near Dhamek Stupa at Sarnath, Uttar Pradesh, India, where Buddha delivered his first teaching.